playcanvas/blog/_posts/2015-07-14-humble-game-making-bundle.markdown

 Once you've signed up.
 Head over to your [account page](https://playcanvas.com/account), scroll down the Promotional Codes section, enter your code and Submit.

 This will give you 3 months with all the Pro features (like private projects and more storage).
-At the end of the 3 months, **don't worry you won't be charged, **your account will revert to a Free account.
+At the end of the 3 months, **don't worry you won't be charged**.
+Instead, your account will revert to a Free account.
 Hopefully, if you've enjoyed using PlayCanvas, you can upgrade your account back to Pro.

 ## Tutorials and Documentation